 Ever wonder what police do?
 Have you seen the inside of a police station?
 Get these and more questions answered by attending the Tustin Police Department Citizens Academy.

-The Citizen's Academy is coordinated by the Professional Standards Division.
-Twice a year, the sixteen week academy introduces citizens to policing tactics and to the officers and other staff members of the Department.
-The Academy is held at the Police Department on Thursday evenings from 6:30 p.m. to 9:30 p.m.
+The Citizens Academy is coordinated by the City Operations Division.
+Twice a year, the fourteen-week academy introduces citizens to policing tactics and to the officers and other staff members of the Department.
+The academy is held on Tuesday evenings from 6:30 p.m. to 9:00 p.m.

 Connecting Police & Community

 The Citizens Academy provides individuals who live or work in the City an opportunity to be more involved in their community and gain a better understanding between citizens and police through education.
 The academy also provides our officers and staff with an opportunity to get to know our residents so that we can remain responsive to the needs and attitudes of the community.

 Curriculum & Lectures

 The curriculum program provides graduates with an understanding of the issues facing law enforcement and how the police approach various problems with a "mini" police academy format.
 The curriculum and lectures include, but are not limited to: